-Scents that Get Rid of Mosquitos
+Scents that Get Rid of Mosquitoes

 Burning citronella candles is an effective way to get rid of mosquitoes outdoors, but they may be too strong to burn indoors, especially for people with breathing issues.
 You also don't want to spray toxic, chemical-laden mosquito repellents inside your home.
 For a more natural alternative, fill an oil burner with a carrier oil, such as almond or jojoba, and add a few drops of essential oils like peppermint, eucalyptus and lemon eucalyptus.
 Another natural solution is to burn lavender oil near windows, doors or any other mosquito access points to discourage them from entering your home or lingering once in.
 Another way to control indoor mosquitoes is to squirt a few drops of citrus-scented dish soap into small bowls or saucers and place them where you see the pests, such as your kitchen, bathroom or screened-in porch.
 This method works as well as burning citronella candles.

 Swatting the Mosquitoes

-Keeping Mosquitos Out of Your Home
+Keeping Mosquitoes Out of Your Home